jove-decompiler/jove/README.md

   return 0;
 }
 ```

 To recover the full C code of the program, we'll run a suitable input through its recompilation.

 ![](Documentation/.demo.gif)

 In each new iteration (i.e. run), we recover more code.
+Essentially, the input is _pushed_ through the program.

 ## FAQ